Planning as Inference in Epidemiological Models: Software

 The second part of the software release accompanying this paper is a version of the agent-based epidemic simulator FRED \citep{GRE-13-FRED} interfaced to the probabilistic programming system designed to perform inference in pre-existing simulators, PyProb.
 While \cov{}-specific FRED parameters were not available at the time of writing, and only very limited population dynamics data was released publicly (effectively just for Allegheny County, Pennsylvania), we still were able to demonstrate how to do the systems integration required to wire up automated inference in the FRED simulator.
 With this integration we were able to explore how policy-makers might search for fine-grained controls using inference, albeit in an influenza model rather than a \cov{} model.
 It is our hope that this demonstration will inspire a few things to happen.
 One, creating \cov{}-specific parameters and interaction models for FRED would make it, potentially in combination with PyProb, a formidable policy analysis tool, particularly because it could allow very targeted policies to be adapted in efficient and potentially region-specific ways.
 Doing this kind of potentially more-precise policy-making could lead to enormous societal benefit, particularly economically.
 Indeed, the entire point of this demonstration is to show that with a high-fidelity simulator an expanded and potentially more targeted set of policy interventions can be explored in a, for instance, regionally-specific manner.
 As we could only examine a single county in Pennsylvania, we can only hypothesize that the set of effective policy interventions might differ between counties, states, or countries.
-Rapid expansion of the number of counties, provinces, and countries that can be currently simulated in FRED, or any other agent-based model that is subsequently interfaced to PyProb, would allow us or others to quickly test this hypothesis.
+Rapid expansion of the number of counties, provinces, and countries that can be currently simulated in FRED, or any other agent-based model that is subsequently interfaced to PyProb, would allow us or others to quickly test this hypothesis.{The second part of the software release accompanying this paper is the FRED Modeling Language code for the COVID-19 model executed on the agent-based platform FRED \citep{GRE-13-FRED}, which has been interfaced to the probabilistic programming system PyProb, designed to perform approximate Bayesian inference in pre-existing simulators.
+The experiments here demonstrate how to achieve the systems integration required to interface automated inference with the FRED simulator.
+We believe that model-inference combinations such as FRED+PyProb could provide formidable policy analysis tools with potentially significant societal benefits, particularly because they would allow high-fidelity assessment of region-specific targeted policies.
+We expect that the set of effective policy interventions might differ across the regional characteristics of counties, states or countries, as well as their transient epidemiological situations.
+Testing this hypothesis depends upon expanding the number of counties, provinces, and countries with simulation profiles in FRED, or in any other agent-based epidemiological model that can be interfaced with a universal and language-agnostic probabilistic programming system such as PyProb. }